-The geology of the superficial deposits and bedrock at the site has been determined by a review of existing geological information published by the British Geological Society (BGS), and site inspection of the ground.
+The geology of the superficial deposits and bedrock at the site have been determined by a review of existing geological information published by the BGS, and site inspection of the ground.

-A search was also made of the BGS GeoIndex1 for geological conditions and online boreholes.
+A search was also made of the BGS GeoIndex for geological conditions and online boreholes.
 The database indicates that the BGS hold no borehole data for the site or its immediate surrounds.

 The geological information presented in this report has been obtained from various sources.
-The area was originally mapped in 1925 and re-mapped in the 2002, by the BGS; the BGS Memoir Geology of the Golspie District (1925) is no longer published.
+The area was originally mapped in 1925 and re-mapped in 2002, by the BGS; the BGS Memoir Geology of the Golspie District (1925) is no longer published